- TOEFL preparation (internet and paper -based) and Institutional TOEFL offered three times per year (paper-based)

 The intensive English as a Second Language program provides individualized instruction in small classes.
 Dedicated professional faculty and state-of-the-art computer software make your learning experiences more effective.

-ELI students attend class 20 hours per week.
+ELI students on F1 visa attend class 20 hours per week.
 Each session is eight weeks long; there are five sessions per year.
 Students may attend multiple sessions.
 Class attendance is mandatory when class in in session for all international students with F-1 visa.
+ELI helps students gain confidence and academic skills necessary to transfer into academic credit classes.
+We accept students on many types of other visa's as long as study or enrichment is permissible.
+People on a tourist visa can take 10-16 hours a week of non-TOEFL enrichment ESL classes.

 Sou was born in Vientiane, Laos.
 She started her schooling in RoiEt, Thailand and continued her education in the United States.
 She received a Bachelor of Arts degree from San Diego State University and a Master of Arts degree from Ohio University in Linguistics with emphasis in TESOL.
 In 2005, Sou went to Chile as a Fulbright Fellow and worked with the Universidad de Atacama.